milesdwilliams15/milesdwilliams15.github.io/research.md

 "Leveraging the Black Box: Regression Adjustment via Random Forests."
 (Working Paper) [[pdf]](https://github.com/milesdwilliams15/rfa-paper/raw/main/draft2.pdf)

-"Gender in the Pulpit: The Differences in Speaking Style for Men and Women."</a> (2019).
+"Gender in the Pulpit: The Differences in Speaking Style for Men and Women."
+(2019).
 With Ryan Burge (Journal Article) [[pdf]](http://ryanburge.net/wp-content/uploads/2019/06/JCR_Burge_Williams.pdf)

 "Is Social Media a Digital Pulpit?
-How Evangelical Leaders Use Twitter to Encourage the Faithful and Publicize Their Work"</a> (2019).
+How Evangelical Leaders Use Twitter to Encourage the Faithful and Publicize Their Work" (2019).
 With Ryan Burge (Journal Article) [[journal site]](https://brill.com/view/journals/rmdc/8/3/article-p309_309.xml)

 **Book Chapters**